catamount-music/public-domain/mixing-process.md

         3. EQ
         4. Limiter
         5. Compressor

-4. Fix track groups (drums, multiple tracks of guitar or piano, etc.)
-    1. Group the tracks
-    2. Set relative levels
-    3. Use the same basic process in 2) above.
+### Mixing Track Groups and Stacks

 5. Set mix levels for track groups - basic initial mix
     1. Review for any places with dynamics problems - for automation below
     2. Review for any places with frequency competition (esp. in bass)
     3. Review for any places where instruments are not separable and can’t be distinctly heard

-6. Add reverbs
+### Add Reverbs

     1. Plate reverb bus for really short reverb
     2. Room reverb bus for main reverb
     3. Custom reverb busses should the arrangement need it (separate one for vocals, or different parts of the drums, etc.)

-7. Add automation
+### Add Automation

     1. Volume
     2. Stereo panning
     3. Adjusting width of mix for different sections
 8. Add any other tweaks
     1. Side-chain compression

-9. BOUNCE the mixed version (MIX2)
+### Bounce the Rough Mix (MIX2)

     1. Fix any issues you notice

-    2. BOUNCE the fixed mix (MIX2F)
+### Bounce the Edited Rough Mix (MIX3)

-## Quality Checks
+### Quality Checks

 Run all of these to identify issues; there may be issues that are interrelated and solving one may exacerbate another.
 Spot check after fixing issues, to mitigate the risk of making anything worse through attempted corrections.

 1. Listen to final track for any distractions (pops, clicks, hisses, etc.) that can’t be taken out in mastering
 2. Identify any dynamic problems (hot spots, low spots, transients)